survivejs/react-book/manuscript/04_implementing_notes.md

 }
 ```

 After this change and refreshing the browser, our application works the same way as before.
 We have gained something in return, though.
-We can now begin to alter the state.
+We can now begin to alter the state through `setState`.

-In the earlier versions of React, you achieved the same result with `getInitialState`.
+T> In the earlier versions of React, you could achieve the same result with `getInitialState`.
 We're passing `props` to `super` by convention.
 If you don't pass it, `this.props` won't get set!
 Calling `super` invokes the same method of the parent class and you see this kind of usage in object oriented programming often.

 ### Defining `addNote` Handler

-Now that we have state, we can begin to modify it.
-A good way to achieve this is to add a simple button to `App` and then trigger `this.setState` to force React to alter the state and trigger `render()`.
-This method is asynchronous.
-React deals with the virtual DOM related details for you:
+Now that we have state, we can begin to modify it through custom methods.
+UI-wise we could add a simple button to `App`.
+That in turn would trigger a method that would add a new item to the component state.
+As discussed earlier, React will pick up the change and refresh the user interface as a result for us:

 **app/components/App.jsx**